Quality and Outcomes

 Timely Treatment for Ischemic Stroke

 Discovered at UC San Diego in 1985, tissue plasminogen activator (tPA) is a powerful drug used to dissolve blood clots that cause ischemic strokes.
 The drug is usually given through a vein in the arm.
-To be effective, the drug must usually be given within three hours after a stroke.
+To be effective, the drug must be given within three hours, and in selected individuals, within 4.5 hours after a stroke.